-Phishing is defined as, ‘the fraudulent practice of sending emails claiming to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.’
+A Phishing Attack is defined as, ' the fraudulent practice of sending emails claiming to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.’

 Phishing is a type of Social Engineering.
 In the context of information security, Social Engineering means “the use of deception to manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes”.

-Phishing can happen through text messages, social media (including YouTube), and on the phone - but the term ‘phishing’ is generally used for attacks that occur through our emails.
+Phishing can happen through text messages, QR code, social media (including YouTube), and on the phone - but the term ‘phishing’ is generally used for attacks that occur through our emails.

-These types of emails can hit any size and any type of organisation and are not only used for gathering personal information from victims, but also for installing malware and ransomware to steal our information through keyboard entry, sabotage of systems and fraud.
+These types of email impersonation attacks can hit any size and any type of organisation and are not only used for gathering personal information from victims, but also for installing malware and ransomware to steal our information through keyboard entry, sabotage of systems and fraud.

 These are Targeted Phishing Campaigns – the cybercriminal may find information about you through social media, such as your place of employment, your friends and family, and use this information to make messages more persuasive and realistic – causing you to drop your guard and be more likely to download attachments and click on malicious links in emails.